pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/consumer/bind.rst

 | :response_list:`_`

+* :response_code:`200,if notify_agent was set to false for the binding and it was immediately deleted`
 * :response_code:`202,the unbind request was accepted`
 * :response_code:`400,if one or more of the parameters is invalid`
 * :response_code:`404,if the binding does not exist`